 After we’d finished our tour of the Palace, we headed towards the Begijnhof.
 It was a very warm day and Miss M was starting to flag when we found the perfect solution: sugar heaven!

-Jamin has a number of stores in Amsterdam and sells ice creams, chocolates, gummy bears, soft drinks, liquorice, lollypops, lollypop sparkling drinks (I kid you not!), bubblegum and slushies – anything you might need for a sugar fix.
+Jamin has a number of stores in Amsterdam and sells ice creams, chocolates, gummy bears, soft drinks, liquorice, lollypops, unicorn drinks (I kid you not!), bubblegum and slushies – anything you might need for a sugar fix.
 Miss M chose a slush and we kept walking.

 Originally, I wanted to show Miss M one of the cheese markets during our trip.
 Alkmaar was the most likely candidate.
 It is not far from Amsterdam and holds a market on Tuesday evenings in Summer.
 However, it was soon clear that she was going to be too tired to enjoy it – plans have to be flexible when travelling with kids.